 Talking with children about child sexual abuse: why it’s important

-Talking about child sexual abuse with your child or the child you’re caring for helps to keep your child safe.
+Talking about child sexual abuse with your child or a child in your care can help to keep your child safe.

-That’s because talking helps your child understand what sexual abuse is and gives your child language to talk about this issue too.
+That’s because talking helps your child understand what sexual abuse is and gives your child language to talk about it.
 Also, open and honest conversations send the message that your child can always talk to you and that you’ll listen no matter what.

 All children have the right to grow up safe from abuse.
 Talking with children about sexual abuse is part of creating safe environments that help children grow and thrive.

-For older children, you could find out how your child’s school teaches topics like child protection and personal safety.
-Then you could use this as a starting point and follow up on the information at home.
+For older children, you could find out how your child’s school teaches topics like sexual health and personal safety.
+You could follow up on this information at home.

 Books are also a great way to start conversations about child sexual abuse.
 You could try these suggestions: